 Carpenters cut the wood in solid panels, leaving out the outer sapwood.
-The wood type used is poplar, willow or linden.
+The wood type used is poplar, willow, or linden.
 The wood is coated with a mixture of animal-skin glues and resin and covered with linen (the mixture and linen combination is known as a “size”).
 The right size is very important to create great artwork.
-If you wish to adorn your space with one such chef d’oeuvre you can easily find a reproduced form on https://www.1st-art-gallery.com.
+If you wish to adorn your space with one such chef-d’oeuvre, you can easily find a reproduced form on https://www.1st-art-gallery.com.

 While hot wax paint is used as an oil medium on wood panels traditionally, modern artists use tempera which is an egg-yolk medium.
 It requires the art of applying small transparent brushstrokes.
 The paintings on the wood panel take days for the multiple layers to dry up.
-Famous woods used are peak wood, cedarwood and Mahogany to create masterpieces like “The Ghent Altarpiece by Jan.”
+Famous woods used are peak wood, cedarwood, and Mahogany to create masterpieces like “The Ghent Altarpiece by Jan.”

 For the curious newbie, it is impossible to think of using oil paints on paper!
 Does it even work?
 Why use paper when canvas and wood panels are perfect for the job?
 Well, paper-based oil paints have many benefits.
 The secret is in preparing the right paper material for creating a masterpiece.

 Many significant painters have used cardboard to paint.
 Picasso, Miro, Vuillard, Toulouse-Lautrec, Degas are some of the examples.
 Cardboards need a protective barrier between the cardboard and paint.
-Too much water in the sealant causes the paper surface of cardboard to wrinkle.
+Too much water in the sealant causes the paper surface of the cardboard to wrinkle.
 A sealant with a creamy consistency helps to retain artwork.

-Cardboards need preparation- two layers of sealing, for paper, the first is size the second is an acrylic layer.
-Other mediums that work well with cardboard are matte (expensive but good), cheap acrylic paint.
+Cardboards need preparation- two layers of sealing for paper; the first is size the second is an acrylic layer.
+Other mediums that work well with cardboard are matte (expensive but good) cheap acrylic paint.
 It should be kept into consideration that cardboards need regular maintenance to keep the essence of the artwork.